4.8 mile Marin Headlands loop, with spectacular views to San Francisco.

 Dirt fire roads.

 From US 101 in Marin County, take the Alexander/Sausalito Exit (going north,

 it's the first exit after you've crossed the Golden Gate Bridge, heading

 north, it's the last one before you cross it).
 Drive east and turn

 left onto Bunker Road.
 There is a one-way tunnel which cuts under 101,

 and you may need to wait up to 5 minutes for your turn to travel through

 it (this is a great opportunity to put on sunscreen).
 From the other side

-of the tunnel, drive about 1.5 miles, then turn right onto an unmarked small road.
+of the tunnel, drive about 1.5 miles, then turn right onto an unmarked small road (across from the stables).
 Park on the side of the road near the bridge.